A common question among new parents is what’s the best seating option for a baby or toddler.

 Is A Booster Seat Better Than A High Chair?

-As you can probably tell by now, neither a booster or high chair is better, it’s more that they offer different features and benefits.
+As you can probably tell by now, neither is better, it’s more that they offer different features and benefits.

 If your child is older (say toddler or above), wants to copy mom and dad, and is getting too big for their high chair, they a booster seat is probably more appropriate.